 What are the requirements for admission?

-We welcome students from all backgrounds.
-The University of Illinois Urbana-Champaign prohibits discrimination based on such characteristics as age, disability, ethnicity, gender, marital status, national origin, race, sexual orientation, or veteran status.
+We welcome students from all backgrounds to ensure that our campus is inclusive.
+The University of Illinois Urbana-Champaign prohibits discrimination based on characteristics such as age, disability, ethnicity, gender, marital status, national origin, race, sexual orientation, or veteran status.

 While a bachelor's degree is required for admission, your degree can be in any discipline.